souravs17031999/CCP-AWS-CLFC01/README.md

 - AWS CodeStar enables you to quickly develop, build, and deploy applications on AWS.
 AWS CodeStar provides a unified user interface, enabling you to easily manage your software development activities in one place.
 - With AWS CodeStar, you can set up your entire continuous delivery toolchain in minutes, allowing you to start releasing code faster.

+**AWS Cloud9**
+- A cloud IDE for writing, running, and debugging code
+- AWS Cloud9 comes with a terminal that includes sudo privileges to the managed Amazon EC2 instance that is hosting your development environment and a preauthenticated AWS Command Line Interface.
+This makes it easy for you to quickly run commands and directly access AWS services.
+-  Cloud9’s development environment comes prepackaged with tooling for over 40 programming languages, including Node.js, JavaScript, Python, PHP, Ruby, Go, and C++

 ![image](https://github.com/souravs17031999/CCP-AWS-CLFC01/assets/33771969/b90c0c37-70f9-4923-848a-524836994f90)

 -----------------------------------------------------------------------------------------------------------------